HoloArchivists/fc2-live-dl/README.md

 ## Notes

-- FC2 does not allow multiple connections, so you can't watch in the browser while downloading.
+- FC2 does not allow multiple connections to the same stream, so you can't watch in the browser while downloading.
 You can instead preview the file being downloaded using `mpv` or `vlc`.
 Alternatively, log in with an account on your browser.
 - Recordings are saved as `.ts` by default.
 You can remux it to `mp4` using `ffmpeg -i path/to/file.ts -c copy -movflags faststart output.mp4`